dotink/flourish-validation/docs/classes/Dotink/Flourish/Monitor.md

 #### <span style="color:#3e6a6e;">addAsset()</span>

-Add a new object to the monitor as an aliased asset
+Add a new ValidationAssetInterface object to the monitor as an aliased asset

 ###### Parameters